Mykola-CI/forward-stock-plan/README.md

     - [5] _Exit_ - the correct way to exit the application without hard reset

+-  Choose Product Range Sub-Menu:

--  _[1] View Data_, _[2] Update Weekly Sales_, [3] _Update Orders_ sub-menu, which is common for these 3:
+This sub-menu is common for the 3 main Procedures: [1] _View Data_, [2] _Update Weekly Sales_, [3] _Update Orders_
-    - choose the product range to work with in order to View Data, Update Weekly Sales or Update Orders.
+-   - User is prompted to choose the product range to work with in order to View Data, Update Weekly Sales or Update Orders.

 ![Sub-menus](documentation/sub-menu-products.png)